nataliabdallah/401FinalProject/PrimeTime-Objectives.md

-## BTO1: Initial Threat Model and STRIDE Analysis
+## BTO1: Initial Threat Model and STRIDE Analysis.

 **Identify the System Components: Map out the components of your project, including assets, data flows, and processes.
 For a web application like SimCorp's, this includes the web server, application code, databases, and any external integrations.**